 Talk to your union representative.

-If you know you want (or need) to leave your current situation, there might be another way out (like applying for a leave of absence).
-Consider breaking your contract mid-year as a last resort.
-Before making this decision, talk to your union representative about your options.
+If you know you need to leave your current situation, there might be another way out–like applying for a leave of absence.
+Before making this decision, talk to your union representative (if you have one) about your options.

 Avoid burning bridges whenever possible.

-Whether you are staying in the realm of education or leaving the profession altogether, you never know what doors the connections you’ve made can open up (or close!).
+Honestly, my biggest piece of advice to anyone quitting teaching mid-year and breaking their teaching contract is to avoid burning any bridges.
+Whether you are staying in the realm of education or leaving the profession altogether, you never know what doors the connections you’ve made can open up – or close.

 Timing does come into play when it comes to how to go about breaking your contract.
 However, no matter if you plan to break your contract while on break or mid-year, you want to be sure to do so as professionally as possible.